HerreroAndre/InitiativeTracker/README.md

 ---

 ## Features

-### Implemented
 - Create, load, and delete rounds
 - Add, edit, and remove characters
 - Save data locally with Room
-- Track initiative from highest to lowest
 - Navigate turns forward and backward in a loop
 - Round counter during combat
 - Character portraits for quick recognition